 Prosperity with the resources we have

-This is what it means to pursue prosperity within the limit of the planet's resources.
-It is not a question of aspiring to do well and at the same time “do good”.
-It is a question of interpreting these choices as necessary if you want to continue to be successful as a business in a world that faces climate change, the reduction of biodiversity and the reduction of available resources.
+This is what it means to pursue prosperity within the limits of the planet's resources.
+It's not a question of aspire to do well and at the same time “do good”.
+It is a question of interpreting these choices as necessary if you want continue to be successful, as a business, in a world that he faces climate change, reduction of biodiversity and resources available.

 With this spirit we will be able to overcome the crisis that COVID-19 has caused.
-We will be able to arrive at a future designed from the beginning to guarantee resilience and work for all.
-It is essential that the conversation on sustainability issues changes, ceasing to consider it a “noble effort” and instead declaring it fundamentally necessary.
-If we do, this will help us to make a prosperous future flourish within the means of our planet.
-It is the most feasible strategy we have now.
+We can get there to a future designed from the start to ensure resilience and work for all.
+It is essential that the conversation on the topics of sustainability changes, ceasing to consider it a "noble effort" and instead declaring it fundamentally necessary.
+If we do, this will help us make it flourish a prosperous future within i means of our planet.
+It is the most feasible strategy that we have now.

 And in the long run it is certainly better than a future of insecurity on the only planet we have.